 The individual error mode displays the following information for each error instance:

 The BadRAM patterns are grown incrementally rather than calculated from an overview of all errors.
-The number of pairs is constrained to ten for a number of practical reasons.
+The number of pairs is constrained to 20 for a number of practical reasons.
 As a result, handcrafting patterns from the output in address printing mode may, in exceptional cases, yield better results.

 NOTE As mentioned in the individual test descriptions, the walking-ones address test (test 0) and the block move test (test 7) do not contribute to the BadRAM patterns as these tests do not allow the exact address of the fault to be determined.